 Ideal Users: Small businesses needing a comprehensive solution for marketing and customer interactions.

-Image source: sugarcrm.com
+Image source: altdigitaltechnologies.com

 Overview: SugarCRM offers customizable CRM solutions tailored for businesses of all sizes.